SoftwareAG/c8y-docs/content/cockpit/using-widgets-bundle/modifying-widgets.md

 ### To remove a widget {#to-remove-a-widget}

-To remove a widget from a dashboard or report first enter edit mode by clicking on **Edit widgets** in the top menu bar.
-Afterwards, click the cogwheel icon at the top right corner of the widget and from the context menu select **Remove**.
+To remove a widget from a dashboard or report first enter the edit mode by clicking **Edit widgets** in the top menu bar.
+Then click the cogwheel icon at the top right corner of the widget and from the context menu select **Remove**.